Maximal angular correlation in $\gamma-\gamma$ coincidences: a quantitative study: Introduction

+The study of angular correlations and coincidence counts of fully correlated gamma rays, like those emitted from a $\Na$ source, is nowadays a standard classroom experiment in undergraduate Physics courses \cite{Melissinos,ortec,Ferguson}.
+In this case, the angular correlation function is trivial and the geometrical analysis is \emph{a priori} much simpler.
+Yet, an expression for the expected experimental angular distribution of the counts of coincidences does not exist even for this case.

-The study of angular correlations in gamma rays radiated in coincidence is a standard classroom experiment in undergraduate Physics courses.
-The counts of coincidences are given in the literature in terms of the geometric efficiency of the detectors \cite{Melissinos}, but no expression is given for such efficiency.
-The goal of this article is to provide an analytical expression for such efficiency in terms of variables that can be determined in the laboratory, so that a more complete comparison between the predicted and the measured counts can be made.
+The goal of this article is to fill that gap in the literature and provide an analytical expression for such distribution in terms of variables that can be determined in the laboratory, so that a more accurate comparison between the predicted and the measured counts can be made.

 The article is organized as follows.
-In section \ref{setup} we review the main concepts associated to the experiment.
-We distinguish between uncorrelated and correlated pairs of gamma rays, we compute the geometrical efficiency associated to a detector and, based on that efficiency, we determine the rate of coincidences for pairs of uncorrelated gamma rays.
-In section \ref{calc}, we compute the rate of coincidences for pairs of fully correlated gamma rays, like those emitted from a $\Na$ source.
-Finally, in section \ref{conc} we discuss further possible applications of our results.
+In section \ref{setup} we review the main concepts associated with this study.
+We distinguish between uncorrelated and correlated pairs of gamma rays, we compute the geometrical efficiency associated with a detector and, based on that efficiency, we determine the rate of coincidences for pairs of uncorrelated gamma rays.
+In section \ref{calc}, we compute the rate of coincidences for pairs of fully correlated gamma rays.
+Finally, in section \ref{conc} we discuss our results and further possible extensions.